rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **Finalizing the record**

 When you have finished filling out the record, press the Save button.
 At this point you may spawn a resource record for new collections, as well as add event records to the accession record as needed.
-Record the accession number in a Box comment on the electronic version of the acquisitions paperwork and on the original paperwork, which will be filed in the physical CL-2 file.
+Record the accession number on the aperwork filed in the physical CL-2 file.

 ## 2.3.3 Accessioning Digital Objects